Speech & Debate: Plot

 Diwata takes charge, getting a cafeteria worker to sign on as advisor, and paying with her mother's credit card.
 At the debate, each fail in their own way, largely due to unfamiliarity with the rules and structure of debating, as there was no actual advisor to guide them.
 Dejected, they go out to a gay bar.
-Diwata's car is towed, so they try to catch, but miss, the last bus home.
+Diwata's car is towed, and they miss the last bus home.
 They use the credit card for a room, where their parents find them a few hours later.

 They are all given detention with no reimbursement for expenses, and Diwata must get a job to pay back her mother.
-Inspired by a local 'character' who says life is a stage, she reunites the three 'misfits' to confront the school board.
-They use their '3 minutes' to speak out against censorship, with a theatrical enactment equating their hometown to the 17th century Salem, Massachusetts during the infamous Salem Witch Trials (Diwata acted in The Crucible).
+Inspired by a local 'character' who says life is a stage, she reunites the three misfits to confront the school board.
+They use their time to speak out against censorship, with a theatrical enactment equating their hometown to the 17th century Salem, Massachusetts during the infamous Salem Witch Trials (Diwata acted in The Crucible).

 Although the press is turned away from the meeting, they eventually pick up the story and expose the suppression, thanks to someone recording the event on their phone.
 Solomon appears on a local TV news station broadcast.
 In the end, all three students are content: both Solomon and Diwata get the needed exposure for their futures, and Howie receives more contacts.